mh37/OctoCook/README.md

 # OctoCook

-A cross platform application to manage your recipes and search for new ones.
+A cross platform application made with MAUI and Blazor to manage your cooking recipes and import new ones from external sources.